derekhuynen/Macro_Maker/ReadMe.md

 ## Default Hotkeys

 - F8 — Start/Stop recording
-- F9 — Play the in-memory macro
+- F9 — Start/Stop playback (toggle)
 - F10 — Save the in-memory macro to `saved_macros/<name>.ini`
 - F11 — Load a saved macro by name and play it immediately
+- Shift+F9 — Toggle loop mode (when ON, playback repeats until stopped)
 - F12 — Cancel/Exit the program

 You can change these by editing `main.ahk` and calling: